 Construction companies often operate on thin margins in the first place, so any cost overruns over the course of a project are acutely felt.
 These overruns can be due to a number of factors, including inefficient operation, equipment failure, last-minute changes and rework.
-But technology seems to have an answer for most of these problems plaguing the industry which cut into its bottom line.
+But technology seems to have an answer for many of the challenges plaguing the industry.

 According to The Construction Industry Institute, rework can account for between 2-20% of a project’s contract amount.
 Most of it is caused by errors or miscalculations during the planning phase, or mistakes not noticed until construction is already underway, forcing companies to devote precious time and resources to undoing and fixing work already completed.